 An investigation into Pumphrey’s claim started with a speeding ticket.
 SID received an allegation from a BWC Customer Service Specialist that Pumphrey was issued a speeding ticket in Stark County on a date following her claimed loss of her ability to use her upper extremities.

-Agents conducted surveillance of Pumphrey and Hopton visiting her doctor’s office.
+Agents conducted surveillance of Pumphrey visiting her doctor’s office.
 Additionally, Pumphrey’s bank records showed a high volume of ATM and debit card activity at the Mountaineer Casino, located in Chester, West Virginia.
 Video from the casino showed Pumphrey walking with no noticeable limp and with full use and range of motion of both arms.
-Hopton was also with Pumphrey at the casino.

 The physician concluded after seeing the casino video that it appeared Pumphrey had intentionally deceived him.
 The Ohio Industrial Commission terminated her Permanent Total Disability benefits.